-Well I’ll be… looks like someone finally put a clever twist on the tired tower defense formula.
-There’s no units to plot down on the battlefield and the route for enemies to traverse is incredibly basic.
+Well, I’ll be… looks like someone finally put a clever twist on the tower defence formula.
+There are no units to plot down on the battlefield and the route for enemies to traverse is incredibly basic.
 Normally that would make for quite the snorefest, but thanks to clever gameplay mechanics, The LootCastle manages to set itself apart from the norm, and in a great way too.

 The setup is simple: knights are invading, looking to kill the skeleton king and, well, plunder!
-Only way to thwart this rather hazardous invasion is to tweak and upgrade the barracks, kitchen, laboratory, altar and throne room; although not necessarily in that order.
-In an odd, albeit clever twist, your defenses are crafted by skill trees, rather than the more traditional ‘tower placement’ method.
+The only way to thwart this rather hazardous invasion is to tweak and upgrade the barracks, kitchen, laboratory, altar and throne room; although not necessarily in that order.
+In an odd, albeit clever twist, your defences are crafted by skill trees, rather than the more traditional ‘tower placement’ method.

-Some skills yield a flat (or percentage-based) increase to health, damage or crit chance, while other are triggered upon certain events, like skeletons performing a critical attack and such.
-Also, generally speaking, adding a buff to one or more rooms is a great idea, but make sure you read the fine print, because most skills come with a positive and a negative.
-Trading increased health for less chance-to-block might not be worth it, depending on your current configuration.
+Some skills yield a flat (or percentage-based) increase to health, damage or crit chance, while others are triggered upon certain events, like skeletons performing a critical attack and such.
+Also, generally speaking, adding a buff to one or more rooms is a great idea, but make sure you read the fine print because most skills come with a positive and a negative.
+Trading increased health for less chance to block might not be worth it, depending on your current configuration.

-Given the hectic nature of it all, especially if playing at x4 speed, it’s fortunate that the game lets you pause whenever, managing each skill tree at your own pace and such.
+Given the hectic nature of it all, especially if playing at x4 speed, it’s fortunate that the game lets you pause at any point, managing each skill tree at your own pace and such.
 Do be swift about it though, for I kinda doubt your undead combatants are the most patient lot, in spite of being, well… dead.

 If you enjoy to chew over skill trees, discovering and experimenting with synergies of skills while being attracted by random, rare loot – The LootCastle is definitely a game for you.